Ultraviolet Renormalisation of a quantum field toy model I

 The Kato-Rellich Theorem now implies the stated result.
 The lower bound on $H_\Lambda$ follows easily from the estimate above. \end{proof}

-In order to renormalise \eqref{RegularisedHamiltonian} we introduce the following energy counterterm:
+In order to renormalise \eqref{RegularisedHamiltonian}, we introduce the following energy counterterm:

 Physically, $E^{(2)}_{\Lambda}$ can be interpreted as the second order term in perturbation theory of the ground state energy.
-The authors are currently working on a method which may be able to include higher order terms.
+The authors are currently working on a method which may be able to include higher order counterterms.
+In this connection, see \cite{Lampart2020,Lampart2022}, where the next order is taken into account for a different model.
 The resolvents of the following operators will be studied: